Staying up and going to sleep late at night is something many of us are familiar with.

 Certainly not all Asians are fans of sleeping late.
 My Chinese Malaysian mum champions sleeping early; she’s usually in bed by 10pm.
 When I was a kid, she nagged at me in the evenings, “Go to sleep now or else the Sleeping God will go away!
 Then you can’t sleep!”.
 I always laughed, thinking she was making this character up to scare me into sleeping.
 But recently I found out she wasn’t lying: in Chinese culture there is a God of Dreams who appears in dreams and hints of what’s to come in the future.

 Some say smarter people stay up late, and some with successful careers get by on little sleep.
 But of course not all of us are actually like that.
 There are days at work where I feel physically tired, like the late nights or age are catching up with me.
 Or it could be bad quality sleep or poor diet.
 And because of this, sometimes I’m a bit out of it at work.

+I am a late night sleeper and sometimes don’t sleep that many hours at night.
+A few years back I had a colleague at work called Simone.
 One afternoon Simone said to me point blank, “I don’t know how you do it.
 I need my eight hours sleep.”
 Well, neither do I. “You get used to it”, I said, looking up from my computer for a second, then going straight back to furiously typing a memo into the work database.
 Sleeping late and sleeping few hours, it’s a choice – sometimes we have to, sometimes we want to, sometimes both.
-If I went to sleep early each night, there wouldn’t be much of a blog here.
-Wouldn’t be much stories about why it’s okay to be different here.

 We sleep late and little because we want to get things done.
 Be productive.
 And try to make the world a better place.